Writ of Habeas Corpus

 Uniform Child Custody Jurisdiction and Enforcement Act

-The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which has been adopted by most states, promotes the policy of the Missouri, Illinois, Kansas and Oklahoma Courts to eliminate jurisdictional fights and to promote cooperation between courts in different states.
+The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which has been adopted by most states, promotes the policy of the Missouri, Illinois, Kansas, Oklahoma and Nebraska Courts to eliminate jurisdictional fights and to promote cooperation between courts in different states.
 Like the Hague Convention, the UCCJEA sets forth rules which determine the location where the child custody litigation will take place.
 Generally speaking, the “home state” time period is six months.
 Therefore, if the other parent takes the child to another state without your permission, you will want to act quickly or else risk litigating custody outside the state in which you live.

 Child Abduction is a serious matter and we have written articles about the topic for you to read: International child abduction still a real problem: Part 1 and Part 2.